-&lt;sup>6An additional example is Wang et al. (2018) who survey scientists in Japan and compare the correlation between the novelty of research and whether it was based on competitive or block funding.
+7An additional example is Wang et al. (2018) who survey scientists in Japan and compare the correlation between the novelty of research and whether it was based on competitive or block funding.

-&lt;sup>7This paper also complements recent analyses of incentive structures in German academia, but focuses on a set of elite scientists instead of the universe of management researchers (Bian et al., 2016) or the universe of university scientists (Ytsma, 2017).
+8This paper also complements recent analyses of incentive structures in German academia, but focuses on a set of elite scientists instead of the universe of management researchers (Bian et al., 2016) or the universe of university scientists (Ytsma, 2017).

-Prize and the reform of 2007 in detail.
+The remainder of this paper is structured as follows.
+Section 2 describes the Leibniz Prize and the reform of 2007 in detail.
 Section 3 explains measurement, data and identification.
 Section 4 presents the results and Section 5 discusses the mechanism.
 Section 6 concludes.